How Much Does Landscaping Cost?

 - Brick BBQ construction.

-Moving into the £200+ per square metre price range, you can expect all of the above plus pergolas, canopies, cast iron finishings such as handrails, metal gates, more extensive mood lighting, more extensive built-in outdoor cooking areas, larger trees, multi-level sections within the garden etc.
+I’ve previously worked on a few projects where the price range was £250-£350 per square metre, and the finished projects had much of the above, plus pergolas, canopies, decorative fence panels, cast iron finishings such as handrails, metal gates, more extensive mood lighting, more extensive built-in outdoor cooking areas, larger trees, multi-level sections within the garden etc.

 What’s Not Included in The Price Ranges?

-The items listed within the price ranges should give you a good idea of what to expect, but there are a few notable exclusions:
+I’m confident that the items listed within the price ranges should give you a good idea of what to expect for your budget, but there are a few notable exclusions:

-Fencing – we haven’t included the cost of replacing fences in our list because it can add a lot to the project.
+Fencing – I haven’t included the cost of replacing fences in this list because I know how much it can to the project and in 2022/23 the cost of fence panels skyrocketed.

-Boundary brickwork – while our price ranges include brickwork for borders, steps, paths and the like, they don’t include the construction of boundary walls, for the same reason as fences; they’re costly and not everyone needs to replace their boundary fence/wall.
+Boundary brickwork – while the price ranges in my guide include brickwork for flowerbeds, steps, paths and the like, they don’t include the construction of boundary walls, for the same reason as fences; they’re costly, and not everyone needs to replace their boundary fence/wall.

-Garden Design Fees – How Much Do Professional Landscape Designers Charge?
+Garden Design Fees – This is How Much The Experts Charge

-Landscape designers charge percentage fees on a sliding scale which depends on the budget for the project:
+I’ve worked as a project manager on many small, medium and even large developments, and I know that landscape designers charge percentage fees on a sliding scale which depends on the budget for the project.

 Small garden projects with a limited budget: 20%.